teaminkling/base/CODE_OF_CONDUCT.md

 - Follow our own Code of Conduct.
 - Maintain confidentiality in regards to the reporter.
-- Provide a response to the reporter.
+- Eventually provide a response to the reporter.
 - Provide transparency in verdict decision-making.

 Verdicts handed out to contributors include (but are not limited to) requests for apology, warnings, organisation-wide